All we want to do is make sense. Make sense of things around us, why we exist, our actions, and the outcomes we face.

 Primary source: George Loewenstein

 Socrates thought no one intentionally does anything morally wrong.
-However, individuals have the ability to adapt attitude to action.
-For example, people care less about cows' well-being when they have just eaten beef jerky.
+However, individuals have the ability to adapt their attitude to action.
+For example, people care less about cows’ well-being when they have just eaten beef jerky.

 Primary source: George Loewenstein